masgeek/android-signing-plugin/README.md

 ### Job DSL

 This plugin offers a [Job DSL](https://github.com/jenkinsci/job-dsl-plugin/wiki) extension.
-You can include a _Sign APKs_ build step in the `steps` context of a Job DSL script:
+You can include a _Sign Android APKs_ build step in the `steps` context of a Job DSL script:
 ```
 freeStyleJob('myApp.seed') {
     scm {